boldbi/bold-bi-docs/docs/resource-migration/migrate-data-sources-online.md

 Migrating a data source online refers to the process of publishing a data source in the Bold BI application to multiple tenants, either on the same server or on different instances.
 By doing so, you can easily share data sources across multiple sites.

-> **Note:** This feature is available in Bold BI Embedded Analytics but not in Bold BI Cloud Analytics Server.
+> **Note:** This feature is available in On-Premises Deployment, but not in Syncfusion Managed Cloud Server.

 # Migrate Data Sources Online
-To migrate a data source to other site(s), follow these steps:
+To migrate a data source online, follow these steps:

-1. Click `Actions` in the data source grid context menu and select `Publish` to publish the corresponding data source.
+1. Click on `Actions` in the data source grid context menu and select `Publish` to publish the corresponding data source.

    ![Publish Menu](/static/assets/resource-migration/migrate-data-sources-online/images/publish-datasource.png#width=55%)

-2. Select `Internal Site` or `External Site` for publishing data source in publish dialog box and proceed to Next.
+2. Select `Internal Site` or `External Site` for publishing the data source in the publish dialog box, and then proceed to the next step.

    ![Select Site](/static/assets/resource-migration/migrate-data-sources-online/images/select-site.png#width=55%)